doge-8/kuzco-monitor/README.md

 - One-click multi-instance startup and real-time monitoring of Kuzco's operational status to ensure normal operation.
 - Supports automatic restart functionality to ensure system stability.
-- Optionally enable DC push notifications, which can be easily disabled if not needed.
+- Optionally enable discord push notifications, which can be easily disabled if not needed.

 ## Instructions